The Best Ways To Revamp Your Outdoor Entertainment Area

 2. Create separate zones

 Just like open plan living space, your outdoor area will look and function best if you include distinct zones.
 Not sure what we mean?
 Think about it in terms of activities to work out how you spend your time out there - or how you would like to - and zone accordingly.
-For example, you might have a breakfast bar, a more traditional dining setting, a relaxed reading lounge and an area for food preparation around the BBQ.
+For example, you might have a breakfast bar, a more contemporary dining setting, a relaxed reading lounge and an area for food preparation around the BBQ.
 Furnish each zone accordingly, making sure there’s enough space between them to move around easily.

 3. Create natural screens